meld-cp/obsidian-encrypt/README.md

 **Create encrypted notes within your [Obsidian.md](https://obsidian.md/) vault.**

-Encrypted notes are never decrypted to disk (unless you use the decrypt in-place feature) giving you piece-of-mind that the decrypted contents haven't been sync'd or backed up to external systems.
+Encrypted notes are never decrypted to disk giving you piece-of-mind that the decrypted contents haven't been sync'd or backed up to external systems.

 > ⚠️ WARNING - Use at your own risk ⚠️